-Johnny Fry was born in Bourbon County, Kentucky to John Fry and Mary Fry in 1840.
-Evidently, something happened to Fry’s father, as, when he was 16 he moved with his mother and her new husband, Benjamin Wells to Rushville, Missouri around 1857.
+Johnny Fry was born in Bourbon County, Kentucky, to John Fry and Mary Fry in 1840.
+Something happened to Fry’s father, as when he was 16, he moved with his mother and her new husband, Benjamin Wells, to Rushville, Missouri, around 1857.

-As a young man he had already become a skilled horseman and after he won a horse race near Rushville, Missouri in 1860, he was approached by Alexander Major who asked Fry if he would be interested in riding for his newly founded Pony Express service.
-Fry accepted the offer and was assigned to the first leg of the westbound route of the Pony Express delivering it from the stables in St. Joseph, Missouri to Seneca, Kansas, a distance of about 80 miles.
+As a young man, he had already become a skilled horseman.
+After he won a horse race near Rushville, Missouri, in 1860, he was approached by Alexander Major, who asked Fry if he would be interested in riding for his newly founded Pony Express service.
+Fry accepted the offer and was assigned to the first leg of the westbound route of the Pony Express, delivering it from the stables in St. Joseph, Missouri, to Seneca, Kansas, a distance of about 80 miles.

-Fry quickly gained a reputation for never failing to deliver the mail, regardless of weather or danger, and was a fast rider, averaging a speed of 12.5 miles per hour, including all stops.
-Local lore says that the donut was invented as a cake for Fry to eat while speeding by young girls’ homes near Troy, Kansas.
+Fry quickly gained a reputation for never failing to deliver the mail, regardless of weather or danger, and was a fast rider, averaging 12.5 miles per hour, including all stops.
+Local lore says the donut was invented as a cake for Fry to eat while speeding by young girls’ homes near Troy, Kansas.

 He is buried in the Baxter Springs Cemetery in Baxter Springs, Kansas.